PostHog/meta/requests-for-comments/2023-11-22-scheduled-flag-changes.md

 _At_ or _after_ the time specified, the change needs to be propagated onto the record.

 We already use Celery with a Redis queue to execute various background tasks.
 However, because the Redis queue is not durable, we cannot schedule tasks at the precise point in the future.
 A possible solution here is to have Postgres table of scheduled changes.
 Celery could periodically poll this table, e.g. every minute.
-During each poll, Celery would process any rows where the _scheduled_at_ time has already passed.
+During each poll, Celery would process any rows where the _scheduled_at_ time has already passed and the operation hasn't been executed already.

 The `scheduled_changes` table would have the following schema: